-- 1. Is a voluntary association of employees, - Will provide for payment of life, sick, accident, or other benefits to members or their dependents or designated beneficiaries and substantially all of its operations are for this purpose, and - Will not allow any of its earnings to benefit any private individual or shareholder except in the form of scheduled benefit payments
+- 1. Is a voluntary association of employees, - Will provide for payment of life, sick, accident, or other benefits to members or their dependents or designated beneficiaries and substantially all of its operations are for this purpose, and - Will not allow any of its net earnings to inure to the benefit of any private individual or shareholder except in the form of scheduled benefit payments.